Two Important Greek Words in the Bible: Logos and Rhema

 “The Greek word for words, here and in v.
 68, is rhema, which denotes the instant and present spoken word.
 It differs from logos (used for Word in 1:1), which denotes the constant word.
 Here the words follows the Spirit.
 The Spirit is living and real, yet He is very mysterious, intangible, and difficult for people to apprehend; the words, however, are substantial.
 First, the Lord indicated that for giving life He would become the Spirit.
 Then He said that the words He speaks are spirit and life.
 This shows that His spoken words are the embodiment of the Spirit of life.
 He is now the life-giving Spirit in resurrection, and the Spirit is embodied in His words.
 When we receive His words by exercising our spirit, we get the Spirit, who is life.”

 The best way to exercise our spirit is by prayer.
-By praying with the Word, we contact the Spirit in the Word.
-Then the words on the page are no longer simply black and white letters; they become rhema, and are spirit and life to us.
-This is how the Word of God feeds us and supplies us with life for our growth in Christ.
+By praying with the Word, the words on the page become rhema, imparting spirit and life to us.

 “That He might sanctify her, cleansing her by the washing of the water in the word.”

-Washing in this verse doesn’t refer to the washing away of sins by the blood of Jesus.
-Instead, it’s the washing of the water in the word, or rhema.
-Note 4 in the New Testament Recovery Version on word explains:
+This verse doesn’t speak of the washing away of sin by the blood of Jesus.
+It says, “the washing of the water in the word,” and here, “word” is rhema.
+Note 4 on word in the Recovery Version explains:

 “The Greek word denotes an instant word.
 The indwelling Christ as the life-giving Spirit is always speaking an instant, present, living word to metabolically cleanse away the old and replace it with the new, causing an inward transformation.
 The cleansing by the washing of the water of life is in the word of Christ.
 This indicates that in the word of Christ there is the water of life.”

-If you don’t have a New Testament of your own and you live in the US, you can order a free copy of the New Testament Recovery Version here.
+If you live in the US, you can order a free copy of the New Testament Recovery Version here and discover more about logos and rhema.

 Subscribe to receive the latest posts